 - Inspection of roof seams and joints must be performed by an authorized Motorhomes Service Center.
-If resealing is necessary, it is the owner's responsibility and is not covered by the Tiffin Motorhomes Limited Warranty. - Sanitize the fresh water system. - Wax and buff all gel-coat surfaces on the vehicle as described previously in this chapter.
+If resealing is necessary, it is the owner's responsibility and is not covered by the Tiffin Motorhomes Limited Warranty. - Sanitize the freshwater system. - Wax and buff all gel-coat surfaces on the motorhome.